**WE HAVE A CHANGING PLACES TOILET**

 * some activities may be seasonal.

 Wheelchair users can get close to the outdoor children’s go-karts.
 If assistance is needed, our staff are happy to help.
-Other outdoor play climbing equipment (including our Jumping Pillow) has bark or rubber loose based surfaces, which would not be accessible for wheelchair users.
+Other outdoor play climbing equipment (including our Jumping Pillow) has bark, gravel or rubber loose based surfaces, which would not be accessible for wheelchair users.
 Tarmacked areas run beside all of our play areas for viewing purposes.

 Our Rainforest playcentre consists of a soft play low level area which is accessible for wheelchair users.
 Other play equipment in the building is mainly accessible by steps.